 Find the timetable and ticket information for the Dresden Steam Train here.
 From Moritzburg Station head towards the main street, named Schloßallee, which runs through the town center, directly to the castle gates.

 Moritzburg Castle or Schloss Moritzburg is a Baroque palace in the German state of Saxony, about 13 kilometers northwest of Dresden.
 It was originally built as a hunting lodge back in 1542, but has been added to and remodeled extensively over the years.

 Today the yellow and orange/red castle with over 200 rooms, stands majestically within a manicured garden on a rectangular artificial island.
 We visited late November so I can only imagine how beautiful the grounds are during summer when everything is lushly green.
 If you don’t get enough of the castle experience during the day, you can stay the night in one of the little yellow houses in the garden.

 The year we decided to visit was, of course, the year Moritzburg chose to take a break from the Cinderella exhibition.
 Haha so typical my luck.
 But as of November 2016, it’s back on.
 This winter (2017/2018) you can enjoy the exhibition until February 25th.
 Tickets are €8 for adults and €1 for children under 16.

-Unfortunately, this was before I got interested in photography, so all these photos are shot with my old mobile.
+Unfortunately, this was before I got interested in photography, so all these photos are shot with my old phone.
 But I wanted to share this trip with you anyways, as it is one of my favorite travel memories to date.
-You don’t always have to travel for a long time, go far or somewhere exotic to have an awesome time!
+You don’t always have to travel far, go far or somewhere exotic to have an awesome time!

 Here I am slightly excited after looking in the same window Cinderella did in the movie during the ball.
 Unfortunately, these days there is a gift shop inside and no prince dancing in tights.